-NCERT solutions class 4 EVS chapter 7 is one of the pre – eminent material for the 4th grade students studying in the CBSE board.
-Environmental Studies (EVS) is solicitous with the research, observation and evolution of comprehending of the human, natural, cultural and social aspects of broader and local environments.
-Students can refer to NCERT Solutions and download the pdfs for free from the links given below.
+BYJU’S NCERT Solutions Class 4 EVS Chapter 7 is one of the pre-eminent materials for the 4th-grade students studying in the CBSE board.
+Environmental Studies (EVS) deals with the research, observation and evolution of comprehending of the human, natural, cultural and social aspects of broader and local environments.
+Students can refer to NCERT Solutions and download the PDF for free from the links given below.

 Page No: 53